bertiewooster/bertiewooster.github.io/_posts/2023-01-02-Mass-Spectrometry-Fragmentation-Tree.md

 Here, as a simple example of a small molecule with a biochemical role, we focus on a [riboside](https://en.wikipedia.org/wiki/Riboside), which is a [glycoside](https://en.wikipedia.org/wiki/Glycoside) (a molecule connecting a sugar and a functional group) of [ribose](https://en.wikipedia.org/wiki/Ribose) (a simple sugar).
 [Madrova et al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0208947#sec019) studied ribosides and provide a nice example of a mass spec fragmentation tree where several of the fragments' chemical structures were determined.

 Mass spectrometry can be used iteratively to fragment a parent species, characterize the fragments, and then further fragment selected fragments.
 Doing two steps is called MS-MS, or mass spectrometry-mass spectrometry.
 Madrova et al used an ion cyclotron resonance (ICR) mass spectrometer, which allows ions to be trapped so that any number of iterations can be done in a single instrument on a single sample.
-This is referred to as MS<sup>n</sup>, meaning that n iterations of mass spec, where n can be 2, 3, 4, etc.
+This is referred to as MS<sup>n</sup>, meaning n iterations of mass spec, where n can be 2, 3, 4, etc.

 ```python